 The Corporation is exposed to liquidity risk related to its ability to fund its obligations as they become due.
 The Corporation monitors and manages its liquidity risk to ensure access to sufficient funds to meet operational and financial requirements.
 The Corporation has access to credit facilities and debt capital markets and monitors cash balances daily.
-The Corporation's objective is to ensure that sufficient liquidity is on hand to meet obligations as they fall due while minimizing finance costs.
-The Corporation relies on debt financing through the debt capital markets and existing credit facilities to finance its daily operations, repay existing indebtedness, and fund capital expenditures.
-The current challenging economic climate affected by factors including but not limited to the effects of the COVID-19 pandemic may lead to material adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct negative impact on the Corporation's operating results and financial position in the future.
-Accordingly, the Corporation continues to monitor and adapt its response plan as the economic climate evolves.
+The Corporation's objective is to ensure that sufficient liquidity is on hand to meet obligations as they become due while minimizing finance costs.
+The Corporation relies on debt financing through the debt capital markets and existing credit facilities to finance its daily operations, repay existing indebtedness and fund capital expenditures.
+The current challenging economic climate affected by factors including but not limited to uncertain macroeconomic conditions like a global recession may lead to material adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct negative impact on the Corporation's operating results and financial position in the future.
+Accordingly, the Corporation continues to monitor liquidity risk and adapt its plans as the economic climate evolves.